 Everyone is entitled to their time to think things through.
 Additionally, before you hit “send” you have to be able to stomach the fact that your ex may not have wanted to hear from you at all – and might not write you back.

-So don’t start sending messages asking “Did you get my text?” or “Why haven’t you answered, don’t you like me anymore?” unless your goal is to come across like a needy psycho (and if that’s the case – there are shortcuts!)
+So don’t start sending follow up messages asking “Did you get my text?” or “Why haven’t you answered”.

-Make sure your original message states exactly what you want it to say before clicking “send” then let the ball stay in their court.
+Make sure your original message states exactly what you want it to say before clicking “send” then let it go.
 It shows more strength and confidence than you’ll ever get from asking for their validation with follow up questions.

 Claudia Cox